khanhnguyen7802/DataEngineer101/week4-analytics-engineering/README.md

 ### Discussion

-Dimensional Modeling is built on a **star schema** with fact tables surrounded by dimension tables.

 A good way to understand the architecture of Dimensional Modeling is by drawing an analogy between dimensional modeling and a restaurant:

 - Stage Area: